Go To College

 Tuition and Fees: By far, the biggest college cost is tuition and fees.
 The amount you pay varies based on the school you attend, and whether you’re going to school out of state or sticking close to home.
 On average, you can plan on spending $29,056 if you’re attending a private college, $8,655 if you’re staying in-state and attending a public college, and $21,706 if you’re attending a school out of state*.
 That’s a big chunk of change.
 Depending on your situation, you can offset some of those costs with Federal Student Aid.
 However, the amount you qualify for might not cover all of (or even some of) your tuition and fees, let alone other living expenses.
-Private funding through a Rivermark Student Loan can help you bridge that gap.
+Private funding can help you bridge that gap.
 It’s a low-rate loan, plus you can defer payments while you’re in school.

 Housing and Meals: If you’re not going to live at home, you’ll need to plan for housing and food costs which can range on-average from $9,205 if you’re at a four-year public school, to $10,462 at private schools*.
 Smart spending can help keep these costs in check, particularly if you put together a budget and stick to it.

 - Get a full understanding of how much your dorm or apartment will cost for the year (don’t forget utilities if you’re living in an apartment!), and factor that into the amount of funds you need via student loans or a job.